 The Brooks Cascadia 12 GTX is larger than the standard measurements.
 It is recommended to get half-a-size small to acquire a more agreeable coverage.
 The available width for the men’s version is D – Medium, while the women’s version is B – Medium.

 The outsole unit of the Brooks Cascadia 12 GTX makes use of the HPR Green, which is a sturdy material that’s meant to deliver skid-resistant grip on both dry and wet surfaces.
-It’s made of compounds that are friendly to the environment.
+This outsole material is also featured in the recent Brooks Cascadia 13 and it is made of compounds that are friendly to the environment.